 |Music||1 hr/week||2 hrs/week|

 GISB offers families several options to accommodate their busy schedules.
 Doors open as early as 8:00 am for drop-off, and our regular program runs from 8:30 am to 2:00 pm.
 We offer a daily after-school program until 6:00 pm.

-Enrollment in the after-school program is a year-long commitment.
-Families have the option to pick up their child at 4:00, 5:00, or 6:00 pm.
+Enrollment in the after-school program is a year-long commitment, but changes can be made before May 1 (for the first semester) and December 1 (for the second semester).
+Families have the option to enroll their child until 4:00 or 6:00 pm.